NonVideri/NonVideri.github.io/README.md

 - A simple function returning correct media types depending on the resource requested.

+### Add Filename Headers

+- A simple script created to add Markdown headers to all .md files in a directory.
+- Headers are based on the file names.
+- Adds headers into the second line (after tags).

 ### Algorithms and Data Structures

 - Contains various algorithms and data structures written in Javascript for training purposes.